 After you file a petition for Chapter 13 bankruptcy and create a repayment plan with assistance from your lawyer, a trustee will schedule a 341 Meeting of Creditors.
 The purpose of this meeting is for your creditors to voice any objections they have to the plan.
 Plus, here they can clarify any terms of the debt relief repayment agreement they may not understand.

 In most cases, the bankruptcy trustee addresses and resolves creditor objections before the end of the hearing.
 The current trustees for the Northern District of Georgia Bankruptcy Court are Adam M. Goodman, Mary Ida Townson, and Nancy J. Whaley.
-We would be happy to provide you with contact information for the Chapter 13 bankruptcy trustee assigned to your case.
+We would be happy to provide you with contact information for the trustee assigned to your case.
 Keep in mind that trustees must remain partial and do not represent you as a client.
 You need to meet with Chapter 13 lawyers separately to discuss legal representation.

 Why You Need a Chapter 13 Bankruptcy Attorney to Handle Creditor Objections